Skip to main content

 • Serway, R. A. & Jewett, J. W. (2018).
 Physics for Scientists and Engineers (10th ed.).
 Cengage.
 Detailed treatment of 2D kinematics and optimal launch angles.

 Note: This calculator uses ideal projectile motion (no drag).
-For applications requiring air resistance modeling, use ballistics software with drag coefficients specific to your projectile.
+For applications that require air resistance modeling, use ballistics software with drag coefficients specific to your projectile.

 Limitations and Assumptions

 • No air resistance: Results represent upper bounds.
-Real ranges are 10–50% shorter depending on projectile shape and speed.
+Real ranges are 10 to 50 percent shorter depending on projectile shape and speed.

 • Constant gravity: Uses uniform g = 9.81 m/s².
 Not valid for trajectories spanning kilometers of altitude.